tieleman/Advent-of-Code-2021/README.md

 Did the first part the naive way, which of course didn't work for part 2.
 My new favorite Swift toy is for sure `myDict[myKey, default: 0] += 1` where you don't have to worry about dealing with `nil`s.

+## Day 7: The Treachery of Whales

+Not too sure about this.
+For part 1 the median sufficed, but for part 2 I used the average, but the rounding was off such that the sample input would fail, but the actual puzzle input would pass.
+"Fixed" this by using a custom rounding.